Bongkrek acid

-Bongkrek acid (also known as bongkrekic acid) is a respiratory toxin produced in fermented coconut or corn contaminated by the bacterium Burkholderia gladioli pathovar cocovenenans.
+Bongkrek acid (also known as bongkrekic acid) is a respiratory toxin produced in fermented coconut or maize contaminated by the bacterium Burkholderia gladioli pathovar cocovenenans.
 It is a highly toxic, heat-stable, colorless, odorless, and highly unsaturated tricarboxylic acid that inhibits the mitochondrial ADP/ATP carrier, preventing ATP from leaving the mitochondria to provide metabolic energy to the rest of the cell.
 Food poisoning by bongkrek acid mainly targets the liver, brain, and kidneys.
 Early symptoms include vomiting, diarrhea, urinary retention, abdominal pain, and excessive sweating.
-Most of the outbreaks are found in Indonesia and China where fermented coconut and corn-based foods are consumed.
+Most of the outbreaks are found in Indonesia and China where fermented coconut and maize-based foods are consumed.

 Discovery and history

 Tempe bongkrek, a traditional Indonesian staple foodstuff, served as a main source of protein in Java for centuries due to it being cheap and widely available.
-It is made by forming coconut meat, which is a by-product from coconut milk production, into a cake which is then fermented with R. oligosporus mold.
+It is made by forming coconut meat, which is a by-product from coconut milk production, into a cake which is then fermented with Rhizopus oligosporus mold.

 The first outbreak of bongkrek poisoning was recorded by Dutch researchers in 1895, following a food poisoning outbreak in Java, Indonesia.
 For unclear reasons, no further research was conducted to find its cause.

 During the early 1930s, however, Indonesia went into economic depression, which caused some people to make their staple foodstuffs (including tempe bongkrek) themselves instead of buying it from well-trained producers.
 As a result, tempe bongkrek food poisonings occurred more frequently, up to 12 cases a year.
 Dutch scientists W.K.
 Mertens and A.G. van Veen from the Eijkman Institute in Jakarta, set out to identify the cause of the poisoning epidemic.
 They successfully identified its source as a bacterium called Burkholderia cocovenenans (formerly known as Pseudomonas cocovenenans), which turned out to produce a toxin subsequently named bongkrek acid.
-The bacterium is commonly found in the soil, and can end up in plants (and their derived foodstuffs like coconuts and corn) as well.
+The bacterium is commonly found in the soil, and can end up in plants (and their derived foodstuffs like coconuts and maize) as well.
 Fermenting such contaminated foodstuffs may lead to the formation of bongkrek acid in the fermented product.

 Since 1975, consumption of contaminated tempe bongkrek has caused more than 3000 cases of bongkrek acid poisoning.
 The production of tempe bongkrek has been banned since 1988.